-Excellence in beauty, electrolysis, aromatherapy, reflexology, massage, St Tropez and Guinot in Effingham and East/West Horsley
+Excellence in beauty, electrolysis, aromatherapy, reflexology, and massage in Effingham and East/West Horsley

 Advice for a Healthy Skin